WHY MIGRANT EDUCATION?

 Over 90% of the OSY surveyed in 2010-2011 indicated a desire to learn English, and over 70% indicated that they would like job training and/or preparation for high school graduation or a GED.
 Currently, programs are offering camp-based programs, digital learning, and school-site programs for OSY.

-NC is a participating state in the Solutions for Out of School Youth (SOSY) Consortium .
-The SOSY website, http://www.osymigrant.org contains a wealth of materials for working with this group of students.
+NC is a participating state in the Graduation and Outcomes for Success for Out of School Youth (GOSOSY) Consortium .
+The GOSOSY website, http://www.osymigrant.org contains a wealth of free materials for working with this group of students.